Split-Correctness in Information Extraction

 A natural question to ask is the following.
-Assume that $\alpha$ is self-splittable by $S$ and we have all split constraints $\pi_i \sqsubseteq S$, that is, all spanners are self-splittable by the same splitter $\splitter$.
-Is it the case that $\alpha \join I$ is splittable by $\splitter$?
-The following Lemma shows that this is not the case in general.
+Assume that all spanners are self-splittable by the same splitter $\splitter$, that is $\bbspanner \sqsubseteq \splitter$, for every $\bbspanner \in \scs$.
+Does this imply that $I_{\join}$ is self-splittable by $\splitter$?
+In general, the answer to this question is no, as shown by the spanners and splitter defined in Example~\ref{ex:noDistributivity}.
+The next result shows that in the presence of disjoint splitters the join operator preserves self-splittability.